 Mountains, Falcons, and Bark For Breakfast

-Once when I was a young, I read a book about a boy around my age that survived in the New York wilderness through an entire winter.
-The book was called My side of the mountain, and at the time I was inspired to go out and live my own adventures in the woods, and perhaps get a wild falcon (as the hero of the story does) and teach it how to hunt.
+Once when I was a young, I read a book about a boy around my age who survived in the New York wilderness through an entire winter.
+The book, My side of the mountain, inspired me.
+At the time, I thought I might go out and live my own adventures in the woods; and perhaps, get a wild falcon (as the hero of the story does) and teach it how to hunt.
 I never did.
 But the idea still makes me wonder how I might get along in the woods if I had nothing but my wits and the natural world.
 But the woods are the key I think.
 I’d rather survive in the woods with plenty of resources at hand than any desert or arctic plain.

 The woods where the boy survived were the Adirondacks, in upstate New York.
 This is significant for this post, because one thing that I remember from reading this book is that the term Adirondack means bark eaters.
-The bark eaters this term refers to aren’t the local beavers or porcupines that inhabited these woods, but the people.
+But this term, bark eaters, isn’t a reference to the local beavers or porcupines that inhabited these woods.
+It’s a reference to the people.

 Native Bark Eaters

-Apparently the Algonquin tribes that originally inhabited the Adirondacks ate alot of this flesh of trees, so much so that the Iriquois, their sworn enemies, dubbed them the Adirondacks.
-Some say the bark-eating typically ocurred in the winter when the Adirondacks could not find more enticing eats.
-In other words, bark equalled famine food.
-Others contend that the Iroquois liked to add bark particularily of the white pine, to all manner of foods, much like we today put fruit on our favorite breakfast cereals.
+Apparently the Algonquin tribes that originally inhabited the Adirondacks ate a lot of this flesh of trees, so much so that the Iroquois, their sworn enemies, dubbed them the Adirondacks.
+Some say the bark-eating typically occurred in the winter when the Adirondacks could not find more enticing eats.
+In other words, bark equaled famine food.
+Others contend that the Iroquois liked to add bark particularly of the white pine, to all manner of foods, much like we today put fruit on our favorite breakfast cereals.

 In the US, we eat a lot of cinnamon, which is also a bark.
 This short video shows the Sri Lankan process of harvesting the inner cambium layer of the cinnamon tree to process it into the coveted spice:

 With most trees, the cambium, a thin layer that lies directly below the rough, outer bark is the part to eat.
 Most sources say that it is full of starches and sugars.
-Pine bark in particular is high in vitamins A, E and C and filled with bio-flavonoids.
+In particular, Pine bark is high in vitamins A, E and C, and bio-flavonoids.

 As always, when trying a plant for the first time some caution is due.
 Make sure that you’ve correctly identified the tree before ingesting any part of it.
-Varieties that are known as edible in our area are pine, maple, aspen, spicebush and sassafrass.
+Known edibles in our area are pine, maple, aspen, spicebush and sassafrass.

 You Can Bake Your Bread and Build with It Too

-We’re particularly excited to try the Scots Pine that grow here.
-This is the type of tree the Sami’s used to traditionally make bread.
-We’ve got a small grove of them in the back of our land.
-And I was planning cutting some of them down to make way for other trees.
+We’re particularly excited to try the Scots Pine growing around in our area.
+Traditionally, the Sami used this species of tree to make their bread.
+We’ve got a small grove of them in the back of our land, and I was planning cutting some of them down to make way for other trees.
 Of course, we’ll use the wood for other projects, but baking bread from the bark seemed logical.
 After all, we wouldn’t want all those nutrients to go to waste.